 Fact #1: Is a seahorse a fish or a mammal?

-Many don’t actually realise it, but seahorses are fish.
+Many don’t actually realise it but seahorses are fish.
 Like all fish they have gills which is how they breath and they live in water.
-Also, as like all fish they have a swimbladder for them to control their depth.
+Also, as like all fish they have a swim bladder to control their depth.

 Fact #2: Is the Seahorse a vertebrate?